appsflyio/devkit-nodeutils/README.md

-# About appsfly.io Dev Kit Java Utils
+# About appsfly.io Dev Kit Node Utils
 This library contains resources to help communicate with appsfly.io execution server.
 For all communications with execution server, your application should be registered and a secret key needs to be generated.